-Students withdrawing or taking a Leave of Absence from Pacifica are eligible for a tuition refund after submitting written notification to the Registrar's Office.
-The date of withdrawal will be determined by the date written notification is received by the Registrar Office.
-If students withdraw or file for a Leave of Absence from Pacifica after instruction has begun, they will receive a prorated refund of the tuition charges as stated below.
+Students dropping a course may be eligible for a tuition refund after submitting a completed Drop request Form to the Registrar's Office.
+The effective date of the drop is determined by the date the Drop Request Form is received by the Registrar's Office.
+When the Drop Request Form is received after instruction has begun, prorated tuition refunds will be issued according to the chart below.

 Any credit balance on a student's account resulting from a tuition refund will be refunded to the student by check or direct deposit (if the student is signed up for direct deposit through Nelnet).
 Otherwise, the tuition refund will be applied to any unpaid balance.
 If a refund is due to the student and the student paid by credit card, the refund amount will be credited back to the student's credit card.

-Students dropping or withdrawing from a course are eligible for a tuition refund after submitting a completed Request to Drop a Class form to the Registrar's Office.
-The effective date will be determined by the date written notification is received by the Registrar's Office.
-If students drop a class or withdraw from a course after instruction has begun, they will receive a prorated refund based on a "per unit tuition calculation" which is the sum of the quarterly tuition in the specific program divided by the total quarterly units offered in that program.
+If a student drops a class/es after instruction has begun, they will receive a prorated refund based on a "per unit tuition calculation" which is the sum of the quarterly tuition in the specific program divided by the total quarterly units in that program.

 (Summer Quarter Only)

-Standard Academic Quarters, 10-12 Weeks On or before the first day of class of the quarter Abbreviated Academic Quarters, 4-5 Weeks On or before the first day of class of the quarter
+Standard Academic Quarters, 10-12 Weeks On or before the first day of class of the quarter Abbreviated Academic Quarters, 4-5 Weeks

+On or before the first day of class of the quarter

+OR 7 th Day After Enrollment Date 100% OR 7 th Day After Enrollment Date 100%

 Day 2 to day 7 80% Day 2 to day 7 70%

 Day 8 to day 14 70% Day 8 to day 14 60%

 Day 15 to day 21 60% Day 15 to day 21 50%

 Day 22 to day 28 50% After Day 21 0%

 Day 29 to day 35 40%

-Day 36 to Day 42 30% Tracks X, N and ZZ follow Standard Aca demic
+Day 36 to Day 42 30% Tracks X, N and ZZ follow Standard Academic

 After Day 42 0% Quarters year-round